Soka Gakkai International

 The following year, I participated in an SGI youth training course in Japan.
 This was one of the most remarkable experiences of my life.
 I was deeply moved by the care and warmth I experienced from everyone there, particularly from SGI President Ikeda.
 From his words and his actions, I felt his deep concern for each of us to lead happy lives, his desire for us to develop the strength and wisdom to be able to confront whatever difficulties we might encounter in our lives.

 Nevertheless, back in Brazil, the accumulating stress of my various responsibilities and the ending of my long-term relationship was beginning to cause me emotional instability, which spiraled into serious depression.
 My responsible attitude had always made me appear strong, always with a smile on my face, but now I felt and looked fatigued and hopeless.
 I lost weight and my health worsened.
-I felt I had lost my grip on life.
+I felt I had lost my grip on life. related article Changing Poison into Medicine by Carmen Díaz Prensa, Dominican Republic Facing serious illness and partial sight loss, Carmen Díaz Prensa decided not to be defeated by her suffering and transform her situation into something positive.
+She returned to work and now has increased appreciation for life.

 On top of this I felt ashamed to be in such despair; I thought that as a leader within BSGI I should not be experiencing this.
 Not long thereafter, I endured three major crises and needed to be taken to a psychiatric first-aid clinic.
 I could no longer do my work as an independent insurance broker and began accumulating debt.